 The knowledge of handling duplicate accounts in any bookkeeping, record keeping or database management system is an important thing to have, as multiple duplicate accounts can really take a toll on any set of data and records.
-Duplicate accounts are usually due to multiple users adding objects that are already in the system, occasional glitches in the system that result in creation of two entries, or even due to internet lag or absurd things like mouse or keyboard glitches.
+Duplicate accounts usually occur due to multiple users adding objects that are already in the system, occasional glitches in the system that result in creation of two entries, or even due to internet lag or absurd things like mouse or keyboard glitches.

 Regardless of the manner in which a duplicate account was created, it is imperative to merge these entries especially if the multiple entries have data that is vital and does not entirely match with the others.
 Keep in mind that in such a situation, deleting the entries would be dangerous and leaving the multiple accounts duplicated would be an issue that would be against your data quality plan.

 In this post, we shall be taking you through the simple steps in which you can use Salesforce merge accounts without having an issue.
 Before we start, it’s important to note that for this to be successful, you will need to have either a business account or a developer, enterprise or an unlimited edition for personal accounts.
 Ideally, you should have the Read and Delete permissions for accounts and contacts for this method to work.
 If you own any of the mentioned accounts, and the permissions are missing, then we would advise you to contact your administrator for further assistance.